CodeupClassroom/kalypso-web-exercises/README.md

-# Codeup Web Exercises
+# Kalypso Web Exercises
-From codeup HTML/JS Curriculum
+From Codeup HTML/JS Curriculum.
+This repository will host all the lecture and exercise material for the Kalypso cohort.